 Pennsylvania Fieldstone is a particular type of fieldstone that is common to our local supply yards.
 PA Fieldstone is a smaller, flat stone.
 It comes prepackaged on wooden pallets and will cost more per ton than the general fieldstone that can be bought by the truckload.
 The smaller sized stones are good for building smaller scale walls but can be used for larger walls as well.
 PA Fieldstone walls are usually set in mortar to keep the small stones from jostling or getting knocked out of place.
-Although mortared, the stones are still stacked in the way that gravity would dictate so will have the appearance of a traditionally dry laid wall.
+Although mortared, the stones are still stacked to look like traditionally dry laid wall.

 Colonial Wallstone is another flat stone and is used in the same way as PA Fieldstone.
 Colonial Wallstone comes from the bluestone quarries and is produced from cast off pieces that aren’t nice enough for the large, flat bluestone patio stones.
 Colonial Wallstone is freshly broken/quarried, this means the faces are very flat, and as a softer stone it is easy to work with a chisel and hammer.
 Colonial wallstone can be used to produce a very tight fitting, clean, and consistent finish.
 And although often mortared, this stone is stacked in the way that gives it a dry laid appearance.